Vertical-Align: All You Need To Know (CSS)

-vertical-align can be a real scumbag sometimes and working with it might cause a little bit of frustration.
-There seem to be some mysterious rules at work.
+But, it can be a real scumbag sometimes with all its seemingly mysterious rules at work.
 For example, it might happen, that the element you changed

-vertical-align for doesn’t change its alignment at all, but other elements in the line do!
-I’m still getting dragged into the dark corners of
+vertical-align for doesn’t change its alignment at all, but other elements next to it do!
+What a joy!

 vertical-align is used to align inline-level elements.
 These are elements, whose